 - Please pray that we can find grants to support our ministry.

 - Pray for the foster kids that the ones who would benefit most would find us.

 - Please pray for faith for the leaders of Finally Family Homes– that we would trust that God will provide all that is needed at the right time.

-- Please pray for our transitional home – that it would be in a good location – easy for the kids to get to college and other continuing education
+- Please pray for our transitional home to be – that it would be in a good location – easy for the kids to get to college and other continuing education.

 The mission of Finally Family Homes is to provide family-like support to help teens who don’t have a family or home, transition into successful adulthood.